 - Constipation or inflammation of the intestinal tract

 - Devour lots of food and excuse themselves

 Binge Eating Disorder

-With binge eating disorder people eat, and they will eat regularly, but when they’re alone these abnormal eating behaviors occur.
+People eat with binge eating disorders, and they will eat regularly, but when they’re alone, these abnormal eating behaviors occur.
 Bulimics have periods where they won’t eat, fast, then eat a high amount of food in one sitting.
 Those with bulimia will often eat fast food alone and hop from one restaurant to another to eat in isolation.

 Symptoms of Binge Disorder

 - Lack of self-control

 - Eating significant amounts of food and hiding food away

 - Weight gain

 - Feeling guilty eating